-All disclosures should be passed on to Kerry Towers our mental health and emotional wellbeing lead, or the DDSL (Yvonne Rippon) or a member of the Student Support Team (Andy Matthews, Simon Tonkin, Hazel Rhodes, Jen Broderick and Jill Anderson) who will offer support and advice about next steps.
+All disclosures should be passed on to Richard Holloway our mental health and emotional wellbeing lead, or the DDSL (Yvonne Rippon) or a member of the Student Support Team who will offer support and advice about next steps.
+A referral for further support can then be considered.